New Horizons District Contact Information

 New Horizons Eagle Scout Candidates

-We are still scheduling reviews during Covid 19 in a virtual environment instead of meeting in person at Parkway United Church of Christ.
-Please follow the normal procedure which is explained below.
+We are now scheduling in-person reviews at Parkway United Church of Christ.
+Please follow the procedure as explained below.

 All Eagle Scout Paperwork can be turned in online to the Greater St. Louis Area Council.